607011/wilks/README.md

-# wilks
+# Wilks

 _Jupyter notebook to fit a reciprocal polynomial on Wilks coefficients_

 The Wilks coefficients are used to compare the weights lifted by athletes of different body weights.
-The weight lifted is multiplied by a coefficient according to the body weight.
+The weight lifted is multiplied by the coefficient corresponding to the body weight.
 The higher the product, the better the athlete has performed.
+All weights need to be expressed in kilogram.

 Unfortunately, the creator of the formula, Robert Wilks, CEO of Powerlifting Australia, hasn't published the formula on which the coefficients are based on.